 Accounting is the language in which governments communicate their financial performance and position.
 Converting from a cash-based to an accrual-based form of accounting will result in a more accurate overall picture of national income, costs, assets and obligations.
-This would increase governments' transparency and accountability, strengthen their public financial management, and improve their financial decisionmaking capacities.
+This would increase governments' transparency and accountability, strengthen their public financial management, and improve their financial decision-making capacities.

-Three-quarters of OECD countries have adopted accrual accounting for government year-end reports (see Accrual Practices and Reform although only a quarter prepare annual budgets on an accrual basis.
+Three-quarters of OECD countries have adopted accrual accounting for government year-end reports (see Accrual Practices and Reform Experiences in OECD Countries), although only a quarter prepare annual budgets on an accrual basis.
 More than one-third use IPSAS as a primary or explicit reference for developing their national standards.